• Skip to main content

 Notes

-• I used a 1 lb bag of brussel sprouts and halved, quartered, and sorted any bad ones which yielded about 3 cups.
+• I used a 1 lb bag of Brussels sprouts and halved, quartered, and sorted any bad ones which yielded about 3 cups.

 • Left-over glaze can be used as dipping after they are cooked.